kcdipesh/last-in-last-out/README.md

 # last-in-last-out
 A wordpress plugin to display posts in admin in "last in last out" philosophy by adjusting menu_order property

-For Developers
+##Developers Options
 Post type can be added through filter hook `lilo_post_types`

 Example